vlevit/q10r/README.md

 `example_config.py`.
 It must contain `QUESTIONNAIRE_DIR` which must point to a directory with questionnaire files and `QUESTIONNAIRE_SUBMISSIONS_DIR` where submissions will be written.
+Don't forget to udpate `QUESTIONNAIRE_BASIC_AUTH` tuple.
+It is used for authentication to the questionnaire list and results pages.

 ## Usage